charan-yalla/AI-RESUME-BUILDER/README.md

 ### Set Up Environment Variables

-Create a new file named `.env` in the root of your project and add the following content:
+Create a `.env` file in the root directory with these variables:

 ```env
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=